brammerc/brammerc.github.io/about/index.md

 # Mission

-#### This blog aims to educate and inform stakeholders within the recreational & competitive swimming domain about how to gather, process, manage, visualize, analyze, and interpret data related to swimming performance.
+#### This website aims to educate and inform stakeholders within the recreational & competitive swimming domain about how to gather, process, manage, visualize, analyze, and interpret data related to swimming performance.

 <hr/>
 ## Specific Objectives